Batch Calls

-This page provides info on making batch calls to our RPC nodes, enabling simultaneous requests.
-Batch calling is useful for scenarios requiring data from multiple blocks or transaction.
+This page provides information on making batch calls to our RPC nodes, allowing multiple requests to be processed simultaneously.
+Batch calling is particularly useful for scenarios that require data from multiple blocks or transactions.

-Batch calling lets you send multiple JSON-RPC requests in a single API call.
-Instead of making dozens of separate calls, you can group them together.
-This reduces the number of network round trips and helps streamline interactions with the blockchain.
+Batch calling allows you to send multiple JSON-RPC requests within a single API call.
+Instead of making dozens of individual requests, you can bundle them together into one batch, reducing network round trips and improving overall efficiency when interacting with the blockchain.

-All batch requests are processed as raw node requests.
+All batch requests are forwarded and processed as raw node requests, without additional Gateway-level enhancements or optimisations.

-A batch of up to 50 requests generally works well.
-However, some methods are more resource-intensive than others.
-In these cases, even smaller batches can overload nodes and lead to timeouts.
+A batch size of up to 50 requests generally performs well.
+However, some RPC methods are significantly more resource-intensive than others.
+In such cases, even smaller batches may overload nodes and result in slow responses or timeouts.

 When performance issues occur:

-- Reduce the batch size - split large arrays into smaller requests.
+- Reduce batch size – split large batches into smaller groups.

-- Fallback to single requests if a method is especially heavy.
+- Fallback to single requests – for especially heavy or computationally expensive methods.

 Hard Limits (per chain)

-- NEAR: not natively supported; Tatum provides an additional layer with a limit of 5 calls per batch
+- NEAR: Not natively supported.
+Tatum provides an additional batching layer with a limit of 5 calls per batch.

 Batch Call Format

-A batch call is a JSON array of standard JSON-RPC request objects.
-Each object follows the normal JSON-RPC request schema.
+A batch call consists of a JSON array containing standard JSON-RPC request objects.
+Each object follows the same schema as a regular single JSON-RPC request.

 Request Example: